 During my time in China, I had a solo exhibition in Taiwan, which I had spent the last year preparing for.
 We embarked on several adventures across China and over the weeks I slowly continued to make small works about a remote nature reserve at the western edge of my homeland.

 After four months in Asia, I returned to Scotland at the end of July and quickly gathered my things to spend two weeks back out on the verdant summery reserve before trying to find a new home.
 Since then I have been living in Glasgow, making the work for this exhibition and busily studying for a PGDE at Strathclyde.
 I feel like I have lived many lives this year, yet throughout all of it, a constant has been with me...

 On the opposite shore of Loch Arienas is the wood; in the dark twiggy gloom over there a steep-sided burn pours over crystal studded boulders.
 Steep sides give way to a wide gorge that the burn has carved into the hillside for a long time.
 Moss greens abound around there, the oak trunks, branches and boulders are soft with their deep moss blankets.
 On one side of the burn, a huge beech reaches into the void.
 On the other, a tall grove of emerald green pines stand lilac and lofty.
 The glistening noise of the burn hypnotises.

 Focusing on the phenomena to just be there with it: a man within the landscape alone becomes together for a time.
-Above signalling time to move on.
+Above a golden eagle circle, signalling its time to move on.
 It is man's landscape.
-Geometric deer fences enclose an overgrazed woodland, the wood itself a forgotten plantation for charcoal burning - the mossy platforms for this practice can still be found - and the old lichen-rich ruins of a few at the loch's edge.
+Geometric deer fences enclose an overgrazed woodland, the wood itself a forgotten plantation for charcoal burning - the mossy platforms for this practice can still be found - and the old lichen-rich ruins of a few old crofts are near the loch's edge.
 The loch's edge... the moon's rippling reflection and the green soft trunks of the old oaks and the faraway sound of the burn.